WinVector/wrapr/extras/magritr_diff_wrapr.md

-magrittr and wrapr Pipes in R, a Comparison
+magrittr and wrapr Pipes in R, an Examination
 ================
 John Mount, Win-Vector LLC
 4/5/2018